foo-dogsquared/freebies-hunt-api/src/list.md

 - [Symbolab](https://www.symbolab.com/) | A step by step calculator aiding you in solving algebra and calculus problems.
 One of the main features here is they also provide [practice problems and quizzes](https://www.symbolab.com/practice) in the site to help you improve your problem solving skills.
 - [SciPy](https://www.scipy.org/) | A free and open source mathematical, science, and engineering set of Python-based libraries and frameworks.
 - [Sage](http://www.sagemath.org/index.html) | A free and open source mathematical software built on top of existing open source projects such as [SciPy](https://www.scipy.org/) libraries and many more.
 Another free and open source alternative to [MATLAB](https://www.mathworks.com/products/matlab.html).
+- [Understanding Mathematics](https://github.com/nbro/understanding-math) | A GitHub repo that contains a list of references of various media for you on how to deeply understand the world of mathematics.
 - [Wolfram Alpha](https://www.wolframalpha.com/) | **(What is a mathematical tool list without Wolfram Alpha?)** Offers a plethora of mathematical (and non-mathematical) tools.
 - [Wolfram MathWorld](http://mathworld.wolfram.com/) | An encyclopedia of mathematics-related topics.